GSK-Biostatistics/tfrmtbuilder/README.md

 ### App Features and Workflow

-- Load tab
+- Initialize tab
-  - Load an existing tfrmt (json file) or start fresh
+  - Load an existing tfrmt (JSON) or start fresh
   - Load an existing dataset (most file formats) or use generated mock data

 - Edit tab